HebaMak/phone-market/README.md

 Builds the app the `build` folder.\
-It correctly bundleode and optimizes the build for the best performance.
+It correctly bundleode and optimizes the build
 Your app is ready to be deployed!

 See the st [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.